StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 * Raping and murdering pregnant women
 * etc.

 If you seriously want to argue that torturing puppies is no worse than saving starving children that is your perogative.
-The conclusion for this *reductio ad absurdum* is necessary for the rest of the arguments on this page, so you can go ahead and ignore my conclusions if you like.
+The conclusion of this *reductio ad absurdum* argument is necessary for the rest of the arguments on this page, so you can go ahead and ignore my conclusions if you like.

 Perhaps you think that my response to such atrocities is simply a product of cultural indoctrination from childhood (etc.).
 I might suggest that you have never been inside my head: the way that murdered children (for example) make me feel -- the way my blood rises, the way my fists clench, the way my eyes flash darkly -- this is not a product of artificial emotion implanted by society.
 It's real.